renatomaia/coutil/doc/manual.md

 ### `file:resize (size [, mode])`

 [Await function](#await-function) that awaits until it resizes `file` to `size` bytes.
-If the file previously was larger than this size, the extra data is lost.
+If the file is larger than this size, the extra data is lost.
-If the file previously was shorter, it is extended, and the extended part reads as null bytes.
+If the file is shorter,
+it is extended,
+and the extended part reads as null bytes.